cmstas/MT2Analysis/sampleGeneration/README.md

 **NOTE**: There are a couple assumptions built into these scripts!

 1. The LHE files are assumed to be zipped in the .xz format.
-If this isn't the case, you will need to edit `wrapper.sh`
+If this isn't the case, you will need to edit `writeConfig.sh`
 2. The assumed number of events per LHE file is 100,000.
 You can edit the number of events generated at each step inside `step_<step>.sh`.

 ###writeAllConfig.sh